yodertv/test-atomic-writes/README.md

 ### 2.13.2018
 -  Cleaned up stats. test works, but results seem to suggest that whenever the writes are shuffled between writers, writes are lost.
 ### 2.10.2018
 - writing an append write test program.
 Modeled after Oz Soloman's shell script for the same purpose.
-His can be found: https://www.notthewizard.com/2014/06/17/are-files-appends-really-atomic/
+His can be found [here](https://www.notthewizard.com/2014/06/17/are-files-appends-really-atomic/).